kallyanschott/next-day-planner/README.md

 You can also shift one task from today to tomorrow and vice-versa.

 Missed one task?
 No problem.
-In the History you can view your past tasks and if necessary transfer them to Today's or Tomorrow's list.
+In the History tab you can view your past tasks and if necessary transfer them to Today's or Tomorrow's list.

 ## Credits